28 years of parties!

-In 2020 The Black & White Balls were to celebrate their 27th year of party events at The Pavilion in Bournemouth, but COVID put a stop to that - but we are back in 2021 and ready to party!
+In 2022 The Black & White Balls celebrate their 28th year of party events at The Pavilion in Bournemouth!

-The events have consistently sold out with 950 guests, many of whom have been attending year after year, introducing new friends to the experience along the way.
-In 2021 we will be capping numbers at 800 (which is why we've had to increase prices slightly this year).
+The events have consistently sold out with many of our guests attending year after year, introducing new friends to the experience along the way.
+In 2022 we will be capping numbers again at 800 (the same as 2021).

 But how did something that began as a get together for a few friends grow into such a successful series of annual events?

 It all started in 1993 when two friends, Helen Baillie and Dave Bradley, decided on throwing a party to celebrate the Summer Solstice in June.
 As word of mouth spread it soon became apparent that this was going to become a bigger event than either had imagined; so they booked The Pavilion in Bournemouth and were amazed to find out that they had sold out within 4 weeks.
 The White Ball was so successful that they held another event in November, and the Black & White Balls were born.
 As Helen recalls, ‘The White Ball was so well attended that we kept receiving requests to organize another one before Xmas.
 We therefore planned another date, called it The Black Ball and found that the initial circle of friends had been dramatically expanded.
 People enjoyed the first one so much that they came back and invited other friends to join them.
 This meant that there were not only lots of familiar faces, but lots of the new ones too.’